Post

 • Trigger Unit Tests Automatically on PR Submission

-• Run corresponding tests based on the scope of the changed files
+• Run corresponding tests based on the scope of changed files

-• Merge PR only after the test has passed.
+• Merge PR only after tests have passed

 CD:

-• Google Apps Script Web App (CD Packaging Interface) allows engineers, QA, and PMs to package apps on computers or mobile devices through this website.
+• Google Apps Script Web App (CD Packaging Interface) allows engineers, QA, and PMs to package the app on computers or mobile devices through this website

-• GitHub Actions Self-hosted Runner: Using Your Own Machine for Unlimited CI/CD Usage
+• GitHub Actions Self-hosted Runner: Use Your Own Machine for Unlimited CI/CD Usage

-• Integrate Firebase App Distribution API to Directly Obtain the Packaged Beta Download Link
+• Integrate Firebase App Distribution API to directly obtain the download link for the packaged test version

 Automation :

-• Assign Reviewers Automatically and Randomly When Creating a PR
+• Automatically Assign Self When Creating a PR

 • Mark PR Size Label